 |Type of work||Percentage|

-Find out what other science graduates are doing six months after finishing their degrees in What Do Graduates Do?
+Find out what other biochemistry graduates are doing 15 months after finishing their degrees in What do graduates do?

 Graduate destinations data from the Higher Education Statistics Agency.